rpm-software-management/rpm-web/README.md

 Each document in the collection is named after the version it represents (e.g.
 `4.20.1.md`) and contains a YAML front matter describing the release's properties.
-The body of the document, which is in Markdown format, starts with an optional bulleted list of highlights (an "overview") followed by the release notes.
+The body of the document, which is in [flavoured](#markdown-flavour) Markdown format, starts with an optional bulleted list of highlights (an "overview") followed by the release notes.

 ### Required fields